-Activity 2: Energy Efficiency and Demand Response - \$1,000,000

-This includes projects to conduct building energy efficiency, process efficiency, demand response improvements, or any combination thereof.

-- Building Energy Efficiency.
-Reduction of electric and thermal (gas, fuel oil, propane, etc.) energy use in buildings via the installation of efficient building technologies and the application of building science and management techniques, such as more efficient lighting, improved heating, ventilation and air conditioning systems, and water conservation systems. - Process Efficiency.
+- Activity 2: Energy Efficiency and Demand Response \$1,000,000 This includes projects to conduct building energy efficiency, process efficiency, demand response improvements, beneficial electrification, or any combination thereof. - Building Energy Efficiency.
+Reduction of electric and thermal (gas, fuel oil, propane, etc.) energy use in buildings via the installation of efficient building technologies and the application of building science and management techniques, such as more efficient lighting (interior or affixed exterior), improved heating, ventilation and air conditioning systems, and water conservation systems. - Process Efficiency.
 Improvement of the energy intensity of processes related to manufacturing, waste or wastewater treatment for example, by automation or other means.
 Projects may address unique needs of large energy users or others. - Demand Response.
-Installation of commercial demand response technology that reduces or shifts electricity usage during peak periods in response to time-based rates and/or demand charges.
+Installation of commercial demand response technology that reduces or shifts electricity usage during peak periods in response to time-based rates and/or demand charges. - Beneficial Electrification.
+Use of electricity for energy services that would otherwise consume fossil fuels (e.g. propane, heating oil, gasoline, diesel) in a way that reduces overall emissions and energy costs.
+2 - Activity 3: Comprehensive Energy Planning Single Applicants up to \$50,000 | Multiple Applicants (Consortium) up to \$100,000

-Activity 3: Electric and Renewable Natural Gas (RNG) Vehicles and Infrastructure - any combination of below up to \$100,000